esperanca/personal_website/src/posts/weeknotes-34.md

 tags:
   - babylonhealth
 ---
 My last #weeknotes update was 28 days ago.
 Lots of things happened since.
 I got coronavirus, and I was sick for two weeks.
 My lovely boss lady Jane Austin left Babylon Health.
-She is now Chief Design Officer, finally!
+She is now Chief Design Officer!
 I have a new manager.
 It’s winter with the lockdown.

 It’s a lot of change.
 Yet, I feel in control.
 I’ve learned this year so much about resilience and dealing with ambiguity.
 Writing is helping me a lot, and it’s great to read my old notes and compare things.
-Onward.
+Onward.\
+\
 My selected concept of the week is Org Physics.
 The authors have an interesting  perspective about formal structures, hierarchy and power.
 It's a rabbit hole, honestly.
 [This podcast ](https://www.slideshare.net/npflaeging/betacodex11-the-3-structures-of-an-organization)with many links is a good starting point.

 ## Good things